slashkudos/.github/profile/README.md

 ### Exploring Kudos

-After rolling out integrations to several of the [apps we plan to support](#supported-apps), we will provide a central place to view all your Kudos on app.slashkudos.com.
-This is where you will be able to:
+Visit [app.slashkudos.com] where you can:

-- View Kudos you have received
+- View kudos you have received
-- View Kudos you have given
+- View kudos you have given
-- View a universal feed of Kudos
+- View a universal feed of kudos

 ## Supported Apps

-I am planning on building integrations for giving kudos from these apps.
-If you want me to create an integration for one not on here, or you want to help create an integration, please create an issue in this repo.
+We are planning on building integrations for giving kudos from these apps.
+If you want me to create an integration for one not on here, or you want to help create an integration, please [create an issue](https://github.com/slashkudos/slashkudos/issues/new) in [slashkudos/slashkudos].

 ```
+- Twitter (Done)
+- GitHub (In progress)
+- Slack
 - Discord
-- GitHub
 - Microsoft Teams
-- Slack
-- Twitter
 ```

 ## Features